After I died I was given three lives

 Their choices far greater than three

-I cannot love this virtual life
+I do not love this virtual life

-When the living world screams
+The living world still screams

 Into my over-designed dreams

-Rather I’d work as a watching shadow
+I’d rather become a watching shadow

 Trying to aid the fully alive